NoaRa10/Auto_Navigation_for_DBS/README.md

 - Files must contain "F" followed by 4 digits
 - CRAW data is extracted and processed using bit resolution and gain values

+### Spike Detection

+Spikes are detected using the following criteria:
+- Threshold is set at -4 * RMS of the signal (detecting negative peaks only)
+- Refractory period of 1ms before and 2ms after each spike
+- For each detected spike, a waveform snippet is extracted (2ms before and 3ms after the peak)

 ## Output

 The project generates data in several stages, with each subject's data saved in a separate JSON file.